A Memoirist's Bill of Rights

 A few years ago, I stopped sharing stories with some of my family members.
-Although they were well-intentioned, a couple of people in my life insist on critiquing my memory of stories from childhood.
-Instead of listening to the story and appreciating what I remember of it, they instead dedicate their energy to listing off the 547 reasons that my memory stinks because I remember my step-dad’s truck as white instead of red.
+Although they were well-intentioned, a couple people in my life insisted on critiquing my memory of stories from childhood.
+Instead of listening to the story and appreciating what I remember, they instead dedicated their energy to listing off the 547 reasons that my memory stinks because I remember my step-dad’s truck as white instead of red.

 Yet, any memoirist faces the criticism from multiple directions.
-Many writers, in any genre, tend to hold out considerations on how their work will be received while holding up a protective barrier around their work from the world’s exterior criticism.
+Many writers, in any genre, maintain considerations of how their work will be received while holding a barrier around their work to protect it from exterior criticism.
 The balance is a challenge.

-To be able to write memoir, some writers need a bit of distance from the other people involved to be able to capture their authentic memories from their own viewpoint.
-Getting enough mental space can be the first step; accepting that not everyone will agree with one version of the truth is another.
+Some memoirists need distance from the other people involved in their lives in order to capture their authentic memories from their own viewpoint.
+Getting enough mental space is one step; accepting that not everyone will agree with one version of the truth is another.

-What memoirists need is a code of affirmation to lean upon during those days when Aunt Maisie lists the 42 ways you got your facts mixed up, because obviously, her memory is much superior to everyone else’s recollections.
+What memoirists need is a code of affirmation to lean on during the days when Aunt Maisie lists the 42 ways you got your facts mixed up, because obviously, her memory is far superior to everyone else’s recollections.

-Memoirists need a bill of rights—a list of certain truths that support the intense work that memoir writing requires; memoirists need a solid, certain guarantee that no matter how many nails are bitten away during the hours spent dedicating personal recollections to paper, that the story will hold true.
-We need a bill of rights, because writing about our lives is gut-wrenching work that musters bravery by the bucketful.
+Memoirists need a bill of rights—a list of certain truths that support the intense work that memoir writing requires.
+We need a solid, certain guarantee that no matter how many nails are bitten away during the hours spent entrusting personal recollections to paper, that the story will hold true.
+We need a bill of rights, because writing about our lives is gut-wrenching work that requires us to muster bravery by the bucketful.

 On-Demand Instruction Presents: A Memoirist's Bill of Rights